Jare9716/climareact/README.md

 # Libraries

-This project has the react-native-picker/picker and axios libraries, before launching the project install them.
+This project has the next libraryes:

-**npm i @react-native-picker/picker**
-**npm i axios**
+1. react-native-picker/picker
+2. axios
+***Don't forget to install all the libraries to run the project***

 # Images